SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Burrow Bond**
 >
-> When the drangolin burrows, each adjacent size 1S or smaller ally can move with them
+> When the drangolin burrows, each adjacent size 1S or smaller ally can move with them.

 ## Lightbender

-Lightbenders prowl deserts, plains, forests-any sunbathed wilderness where they can take advantage of the adaptations that make them skilled daylight predators.
+Lightbenders prowl deserts, plains, forests—any sunbathed wilderness where they can take advantage of the adaptations that make them skilled daylight predators.
 This monstrous creature's fur bends and refracts light from the surrounding environment, producing mirages that distract and confuse their prey.

 #### Hidden Hunters